 The ABI (Association of British Insurers) hints at the ‘transfer of risk’ from the driver to the car itself (see “Driverless cars or autonomous vehicles“), and is working with the Government, vehicle manufacturers, the legal community and regulators to tailor a solution to reflect the impending driverless car landscape.
-It is even possible that a type of taxi insurance will need to be taken out by the owner on behalf of the car itself!
+It is even possible taxi insurance will need to be taken out by the owner on behalf of the car itself!

 While a degree of manual input from the driver is required to drive a car, then a driving licence will be needed.
 If any type of ‘pilot’ activities apply then the car isn’t fully self-driving.
 Once it is, then a conventional driving licence won’t be required.

 It may not be as simple as this.
 In the same way cyclists and even pedestrians are encouraged to learn some ‘road awareness,’ it’s likely users of driverless cars will either be encouraged or required to possess some road user knowledge.

 How this translates into a legal requirement (if it’s deemed necessary as a legal requirement) remains to be seen.
 Maybe some type of theory test similar to that contained in the current driving test may be used?

 The technology for driverless cars is being adopted in stages and while a degree of manual operation is involved then full driving licences and ‘conventional’ car insurance applies.